kotare-2020/1000-words/README.md

 - Join button: redirects to a new view with a form to input the game ID.
 Submitting the game ID redirects to a form asking for a user name before redirecting to a 'Player screen' ('lobby'), which will be displayed to all until the host starts the game.

-- Start button: redirects to view 'Write something' (form); View has 'Done' button.
-As soon as every player has hit the 'Done'button, the next view is rendered (each player view calls the db, filling up player-slots, db listens to all slots filling up (see Rubin for details)).
+- Start button: redirects to the view 'Write something' (form); View has a 'Done' button.
+As soon as every player has hit the 'Done'button on their screen, the next view is rendered (each player view calls the db, filling up player-slots, db listens to all slots filling up (see Rubin for details)).
+The next view will either be the Draw view, or the Gallery view.

 - Write Something - Done: Triggers a view with the previous player's written prompt; 'Done' button (for draw screen).